MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/embed-tokens.md

 ## Authentication flows

-This section describes the different authentication flows for the embed for your customers and embed for your organization solutions.
+This section describes the different authentication flows for the *embed for your customer*s and *embed for your organization* solutions.

 ### [Embed for your customers](#tab/embed-for-customers)

-The embed for your customers solution uses a non-interactive authentication flow.
-In an embed for your customer solution, users don't sign in to Azure AD to access Power BI.
+The *embed for your customers* solution uses a non-interactive authentication flow.
+In an *embed for your customers* solution, users don't sign in to Azure AD to access Power BI.
 Instead, your web app uses a reserved Azure AD identity to authenticate against Azure AD and generate the embed token.
 The reserved identity can be either a *service principal* or a *master user*:

 * **[Service principal](embed-service-principal.md)**
     Your web app uses the Azure AD [service principal object](/azure/active-directory/develop/app-objects-and-service-principals#service-principal-object) to authenticate against Azure AD and get an *app-only Azure AD token*.
 This *app-only* authentication method is recommended by Azure AD.